republique-et-canton-de-geneve/git-sync/README.md

       * If the user is already assigned to the matching group with a role stronger than or equal to "Developer", do nothing.

-BR4.
+### BR4 : manage administrators

 For the administrator LDAP group (if any, defined by `admin-group`), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
   * If the user already exists in GitLab: